rharter/auto-value-moshi/README.md

 Now build your project and de/serialize your Foo.

 ## Generics support

+_note: this section only applies if using the legacy opt-in via static method.
+If using `@JsonClass`, Moshi will handle this automatically_.

 If the annotated class uses generics, the static method needs a little modification.
 Simply add a `Type[]` parameter and pass it to the generated `MoshiJsonAdapter` class.